Professor, Computer Engineering and Sciences

 Medical Imaging: processing nuclear medical images for improving diagnosis of cardiac desease.

-Inverse problem: tomographic reconstruction for emission, transmission and scattering data.
+Inverse problem: sparse optimization, tomographic reconstruction for emission, transmission and scattering tomography.

 “Clustering Initiated Factor Analysis (CIFA) Application for Tissue Classification in Dynamic Brain PET.”
 Boutchko R, Mitra D, Baker S, Jagust W, and Gullberg GT.
 Journal of Cerebral Blood Flow & Metabolism – Nature, doi:10.1038/jcbfm.2015.69, April 2015.

 “Reconstruction of 4-D Dynamic SPECT Images From Inconsistent Projections Using a Spline Initialized FADS Algorithm (SIFADS).”
 Abdalah M, Boutchko, R, Mitra D, and Gullberg GT.
 IEEE Transactions in Medical Imaging, 34(1): 216-228, 2015.